 To ensure you've heated your oven to the right temperature for the oil you're using to season your cast iron, here's a helpful guide:

-OK, nobody's perfect!
+Okay, nobody's perfect!
 If you do end up with rust spots on your cast iron skillet or pan, it's possible to get rid of them by scrubbing the affected areas with steel wool.
-Once you've removed any visible rust, it's important to wash the item carefully and reseason it, following the steps laid out above.
+After you've moved the rust, you must wash it and reseason it.

 If your cookware is seriously rusty, with the majority of the surface affected, you may not be able to remove all the rust using this method alone.
-We'd recommend speaking to a local hardware store about the tools or methods you should use to strip your pan or skillet back to the clean metal, after which you'll be able to wash and reason it as normal.
+You could strip your skillet back to clean metal.
+Chat to your local hardware store about how you can go about this.
+Once that's done, you'll be able to wash and reseason it as normal.